picrin-scheme/picrin/README.md

 - getopt
 - readline (optional)

+Optional libraries are, if cmake detected them, automatically enabled.
 The compilation is tested only on Mac OSX and Ubuntu.
 I think (or hope) it'll be ok to compile and run on other operating systems such as Arch or Windows, but I don't guarantee :(

 ## Authors